Revisiting the Higgs-mass calculation in the scale-invariant THDM: Appendix A: One-loop tadpoles and self-energies in the SI-THDM

 The $\xi$-dependent parts of $\Pi_{WW}(0)$ and $\delta_{\rm VB}$ were computed in ref.~\cite{Degrassi:1992ff}.
 For the combination that is relevant to our calculation, we get\,\footnote{We thank G.~Degrassi for clarifications on this point.} \beq \delta v^2 ~=~ \left.\delta v^2\right|_{\xi=1}\,+\,\frac{1}{16\pi^2} \,(1-\xi)\,\biggr[\mZq\,B_0(0,\mZq,\xi\mZq)\, +\,2\,\mWq\,B_0(0,\mWq,\xi\mWq)\biggr]~. \eeq

-Combining the $\xi$-dependent formulas for self-energies and $\delta v$, we can check that the pole masses in eqs.~(\ref{eq:Mh1loop})--(\ref{eq:MHp1loop}) are indeed gauge-independent.
+Combining the $\xi$-dependent formulas for self-energies and $\delta v$, we can check that the pole masses in eqs.~(\ref{eq:Mh1loop})--(\ref{eq:MHp1loop}) are indeed gauge independent.
 In the case of the charged-scalar mass, this requires also the identity $B_0(m^2,m^2,0) = 2-\ln(m^2/Q^2)$\,.